outsinre/outsinre.github.com/about.md

 ---

 <p class="message">
-Welcome to ZNHOO's daily jottings.
+Welcome to ZNHOO's daily technology jottings.
 If you find it appropriate, feel free to comment.
 </p>

 ![celebrities]({{site.baseurl}}assets/celebrities.jpeg)